rgambord/c99-doc/doc/sections/15/2/3/3/index.rst

 .. _9899_H.2.3.3p1:

+.. container:: snum

+   :ref:`1 <9899_H.2.3.3p1>`

-:ref:`1 <9899_H.2.3.3p1>` The C Standard requires all floating types to use the same radix and rounding style, so that only one identifier for each is provided to map to LIA-1.
+The C Standard requires all floating types to use the same radix and rounding style, so that only one identifier for each is provided to map to LIA-1.

 .. _9899_H.2.3.3p2:

+.. container:: snum

+   :ref:`2 <9899_H.2.3.3p2>`

-:ref:`2 <9899_H.2.3.3p2>` The FLT_ROUNDS parameter can be used to indicate the LIA-1 rounding styles:
+The FLT_ROUNDS parameter can be used to indicate the LIA-1 rounding styles:

 .. code-block:: text